rns/kollos-luif-doc/manual.md

     end
 ```

-## Default grammar

-A LUIF script has a top-level default grammar set, if it contains no explicit grammars.
-If the LUIF script has explicit grammars, there is no top-level default grammar,
-but the block of each grammar has a default grammar defined,
-The default grammar of
-a `grammar` expression
-will be returned as the value of the `grammar` expression.

-## Grammar objects
+## Post-processing

-Grammar objects in fact may define two Libmarpa grammars: a structural grammar
-and a lexical grammar.
-The structural grammar is defined by those BNF rules which use the `::=` operator,
-and the lexical grammar is defined by those BNF rules which use the `~` operator.

-[todo: propose using only `::=` and defining lexemes by action 'lexeme' (slurp to string) ]
+[ To do ]

+## Lexical and structural grammars

+There are in fact two kinds of Libmarpa grammars: structural and lexical grammar.
+The post-processing and intended use of each is different.
+A grammar is lexical if one or more of its rules have the special `lexeme` action.

 ## Example grammars